haowu97/netlify/.history/content/posts/Courses21-22/FINM8007/L3ExchangeRateDetermination.en_20220803105957.md

 $$
 S_{2}^{￥ / \$}=S_{1}^{￥ / \$} \times \frac{\left(1+\pi_{\text {Jap }}\right)}{\left(1+\pi_{\text {USA }}\right)}
 $$

-**Practice** (Semester 1 -- Final, 2021) Part C

-Assume that you live in the United States.
-From 1 January 2020 to 31 December 2020, the exchange rate of the New Zealand dollar (NZD) against the United States dollar (USD) changed from NZD per USD (NZD/USD) 1.25 to NZD/USD 2.00.
-Over the same period, the inflation rates in the United States and New Zealand were 2% per annum (p.a.) and 10% p.a. respectively.
-According to the relative version of the Purchasing Power Parity, by what percentage was the USD **overvalued or undervalued** in December 2020?
-Explain and show your working clearly and completely.
-[10 marks/ 150 marks]

-Note: **overvalued or undervalued** versus **appreciated or depreciated**

 **Practice** (PRACTICE QUESTIONS SET 2): What is the **difference** between the absolute theory of purchasing power parity and the relative version of that theory?